-To the right-hand side of the column, two tabs are provided, whereby additional information can be accessed.
+To the right-hand side of the column, twoe tabs are provided, whereby additional information can be accessed.
 The Documents tab allows the documents within the bucket to be individually read and edited.
 This facility can also be accessed by means of the Documents tab, in the left-hand navigation bar; as explained in Documents, below.
-The Statistics tab allows statistical information for the bucket to be displayed.
-By left-clicking on this tab, the Statistics screen is accessed:
+The Scopes & Collections tab provides access data-containers within the bucket, whereby documents can be organized according to type: for information, see Scopes and Collections.

 To access the XDCR screen, left-click on the tab in the left-hand navigation bar:

 This brings up the XDCR screen, which initially appears as follows:

 XDCR (Cross Data Center Replication) replicates data between clusters, providing protection against data center failure.
 Replication occurs from a specific bucket on the source cluster to a specific bucket on a target cluster.